lucas-nelson/blake-talk-elixir-build/PITCHME.md

 1. installs `hex` and `rebar`
 2. `mix deps.get` and `mix compile` for the *staging* and *prod* environments

-There is also some work done to use a cache for the deps.
+<aside class="notice">There is also some work done to use a cache for the deps.
 That is a directory that exists on the EC2 build agent instance that is 'mounted' in the Docker container doing the build.
-At the end of the build process, those files are copied into the container because that cache-mount won't be available when running the container for real.
+At the end of the build process, those files are copied into the container because that cache-mount won't be available when running the container for real.</aside>

 <small>https://github.com/blake-education/dockerfiles/blob/develop/app-builders/builder-elixir-base/scripts/prepare_code</small>